-wbUTIL - Display Configuration
+WButil - Display Configuration

 As this is a complex, but logically organised operation, there are a number of sub-tabs that neatly divide the task into manageable smaller tasks starting from the General tab, the Views, Tables, and EE tabs.
+A test configuration can be immediately tested without actually connecting to a real wideband unit - this uses WButil's inbuilt emulator.

 First Time Setup

-First go to the Display Config tab and select the General sub-tab - you should have the basic screen as shown at left but with no fields selected.
-Now, from the drop-down menu with label Modify Data From, select Display Device HXF File....
 Now, using the [File ...] button, navigate to the HXF file for your display.
 Press the [Read] button and the display should change to look similar to the image at left.

 We have to customise the configuration for your controller.
 From the drop-down menu with label Frame Is, select 2.1 frame or a frame-type that most closely matches your controller (in the image, 3H1 has been selected).